Di Nicolios

 Dianne Dialecti "Di" Nicolios (born 1947) is a retired Australian Anglican priest.
 She was the first woman appointed Archdeacon for Women's Ministries in the Anglican Diocese of Sydney.
-She held that position from January 1994 to May 2002.
+She held that position from 1994 to 2002.
 She was also one of the first group of 14 women to be ordained a deacon in 1989 in the Sydney diocese.

-In 2002, Nicolios resigned as archdeacon to become an ordained priest in the Anglican Diocese of Melbourne and rector of St John's parish in Diamond Creek, Melbourne.
+In 2002, Nicolios resigned as archdeacon to become an ordained priest in the Anglican Diocese of Melbourne and rector of St John's parish in Diamond Creek.
 She later became Archdeacon of The Yarra, then an assistant priest in the parish of Kew and returned to Sydney as an assistant at Christ Church Lavender Bay.

 Life and ministry

-At the October 1993 synod of the Sydney Anglican diocese, Archbishop Harry Goodhew announced Nicolios' appointment, "With a view to advancing the ministry of women in the Diocese, I have appointed the Reverend Dianne Nicolios as an Archdeacon with special responsibilities for women's ministry.
+At the October 1993 synod of the Sydney Anglican diocese, Archbishop Harry Goodhew announced: "With a view to advancing the ministry of women in the Diocese, I have appointed the Reverend Dianne Nicolios as an Archdeacon with special responsibilities for women's ministry.
 She has an extensive job description which includes the support and encouragement of women both ordained and non-ordained."
-Her name was sometimes recorded as Archdeacon D.D.
-Nicolios.
-Her title within the Anglican church was Venerable Di Nicolios.
 During her time as archdeacon, Nicolios developed a strategy for ministry by women, both lay and ordained and organised conferences for women in ministry.

 At the same synod, Nicolios was elected to the board of management of the Department of Evangelism and as a diocesan representative on General Synod.
-During the Sydney period she was a member of the Olympic Games Taskforce and helped establish Anglican Sports Ministries, was a member of the Minute Reading Committee, the Synod Committee on Clergy Tenure, the Stipends and Allowances Committee, the Synod Standing Committee, and the Board of Management of the Department of Evangelism.
-She was an Associate Evangelist, Department of Evangelism.
+During this period she was a member of: the Olympic Games Taskforce and helped establish Anglican Sports Ministries, the Minute Reading Committee, the Synod Committee on Clergy Tenure, the Stipends and Allowances Committee, the Synod Standing Committee, and the Board of Management of the Department of Evangelism.
+She was also an Associate Evangelist, Department of Evangelism.
 As chair of Anglican Deaconess Institution, she established scholarships for women to open up new areas of ministry.

-In his presidential address to the October 1994 synod, Archbishop Goodhew stated, "I have a special concern for the ministries exercised by women in our diocese.
-Last October I announced the appointment of the Reverend Dianne Nicolios as an Archdeacon with special responsibilities for women’s ministry.
-Dianne took up her appointment in January this year.
-She has become a valued member my staff.
-Her wisdom, good humour and courage have come to be appreciated by all of us who work with her ...
-The gifts and talents of women and men must be harnessed fully if we are to achieve that measure of fullness which God wills for us.
-The work of Archdeacon Nicolios is important in giving recognition to the role of women in ministry in the diocese, and in advancing their opportunities for service."